pl-mich/Canvas-Syncer/README.md

 ## Usage

-__The following bash script would install the latest release version of the original BoYanZh/Canvas-Syncer from `pip`, instead of __
+**The following bash script would install the latest release version of the original BoYanZh/Canvas-Syncer from `pip`, instead of the version on this repository.**

 ```bash
 pip3 install canvassyncer